epics-base/pvaPy/documentation/streamingFramework.md

 As the number of data consumers increases, number of metadata updates that each consumer has to discard increases as well, and hence gains in processing capabilities and in the corresponding data throughput are getting smaller.
-Also, not that some optimization could be achieved by batching sequential images received by consumers (e.g., using '--distributor-updates 10' option).
+Also, note that some optimization could be achieved by batching sequential images received by consumers (e.g., using '--distributor-updates 10' option).